Frequently asked questions regarding your transplant and our Transplant Center:

 If you have been approved for a transplant and are going to be placed on the organ waiting list, you will need to prepare yourself financially and clarify your insurance coverage while you wait for your transplant.

-The transplant financial counselor and the transplant coordinator are always available to answer your questions and address your concerns, but you will also need to contact your insurance company to clarify your coverage.
+The transplant Patient Financial Advocate and the transplant coordinator are always available to answer your questions and address your concerns, but you will also need to contact your insurance company to clarify your coverage.

 The following questions will help you sort out your insurance coverage and help you plan for the expenses of transplantation.